automateps/AutomatePS/Docs/Set-AMUser.md

 # Set-AMUser

 ## SYNOPSIS
-Sets properties of an AutoMate Enterprise user.
+Sets properties of an Automate user.

 ## SYNTAX